Lyndonville, Vermont

 Lyndonville is a village in the town of Lyndon, in Caledonia County, Vermont, United States.
 Lyndonville's population was 1,136 at the 2020 census.
-It is the closest community to the Lyndon campus of Northern Vermont University.

 History

 In 1883, trustees purchased a hand fire engine from Franklin, New Hampshire, to start a fire fighting company.
 The fire department volunteers named themselves the "Tiger Fire Company No. 1" and appear in parade uniform for photos starting in 1889.

 In 1931, a Boston paper reported that the town had become a haven for "Rum Running Gangsters!"

+In 2023, Governor Phil Scott signed a bill into law to disincorporate the village and integrate it and its government with the town of Lyndon.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.9 sqkm, of which 1.8 sqkm is land and 0.1 sqkm, or 3.66%, is water, consisting of the Passumpsic River, which flows along the western edge of the village.

 Lyndonville is located 8 mi north of St. Johnsbury and 35 mi south of Newport, Vermont.
 U.S. Route 5 passes through the center of the village, and Interstate 91 bypasses it to the west, with access via Exit 23.